-London is high on the list of the most romantic places to spend Valentines days in Europe with heaps of fun things to do for couples.
+London is high on the list of the most romantic places in Europe with heaps of fun things to do for couples on Valentines Day.

 If the weather is lovely and sunny take a walk along the South Bank along the River Thames for a scenic stroll that takes you past iconic landmarks and buildings.
 Or you could head up high to the Sky Garden – London’s highest public garden with a foliage-filled atrium and beautiful skyline views.

 London is famous for its fantastic theatre scene and every night there are many plays and musicals in the west end.
 If you are a fan of live music, then head over to the world-renowned jazz club Ronnie Scotts, an atmospheric basement bar with low-lit cabaret tables.